emo-eth/LazyScripts/README.md

 - LazyJSON: reading and writing JSON in a single line
 - LazyMultithread: multithreading and multiprocessing single functions in a single line, with error handling and traceback printing
 - LazySoup: downloading webpages as BeautifulSoup objects without drama using a `requests` session.
 Supports routing network through a tor port for anonymous-ish scraping.
 - LazyTor: Start and end Tor connections to use with `requests`.
-Get a pre-configured `requests.Session` with TorConnection.Session().
-Get new IP address with `TorConnection.renew()` Supports context management, ie. `with TorConnection():` to close a Tor session automatically.
+Get a pre-configured `requests.Session` with `TorConnection.Session()`.
+Get a new IP address with `TorConnection.renew()`.
+Don't forget to `TorConnection.close()` to end your Tor session!
+Supports context management, ie. `with TorConnection():` to close a Tor session automatically.

 # Requirements